 When fishing in big waters such as lakes long casts allow water to be covered that would otherwise be inaccessible from the shore.

-We often fish very lightweight lures when chasing trout, they can be difficult to cast.
-Casting a 1/32oz lure a few extra yards can make all the difference.
-An extra yard small stream fishing can be the difference between hooking up and spooking the fish.
-It also makes casting into a strong wind easier.
-A 1/16oz Rapala is tough enough to cast with a tailwind.
+When trout fishing, in particular, we often fish very lightweight lures.
+They can be difficult to cast far.
+At times casting a 1/32oz lure a few extra yards can make all the difference.
+Even gaining an extra yard in small stream fishing can be the difference between hooking or spooking fish.

-Time and time again, I see people casting over the fish.
-Short, accurate targeting to likely looking lays is often more productive than casting halfway to the moon.
-Long casts result in a lot of empty water getting fished.
+Short, accurate targeting to likely-looking lays is often more productive than casting halfway to the moon.
+Long casts can result in a lot of empty water getting fished.